John Higgins: After the fourth world title (2011–2017)

-2012–13 season

 Higgins started the 2012–13 season by winning his 25th ranking title at the Shanghai Masters, after coming back from 2–7 down to defeat Judd Trump 10–9 in the final.
-He made a maximum break during the final, and compiled another maximum in his second-round match against Mark Davis at the 2012 UK Championship.
-He won the minor-ranking Kay Suzanne Memorial Trophy, defeating Trump 4–2 in the final, and reached the final of the minor-ranking Bulgarian Open, where he lost 0–4 to Trump.
+He made a maximum break during the final and another in his second-round match against Mark Davis at the 2012 UK Championship.
+He won the minor-ranking Kay Suzanne Memorial Trophy, defeating Trump 4–2 in the final, also reaching the final of the minor-ranking Bulgarian Open, where he lost 0–4 to Trump.
 However, Higgins did not enjoy sustained success for the rest of the season, reaching only one other semi-final of a major ranking event, the World Open, which he lost 2–6 to Mark Allen.
-He exited the World Championship in the first round, losing 6–10 to Mark Davis.
-Afterward, he admitted that doubts about whether he could remain at the pinnacle of the sport after 20 years as a professional had affected his form.
+He exited the 2013 World Snooker Championship in the first round, losing 6–10 to Mark Davis.
+Afterward, he admitted that doubts about whether he could remain at the top of the world rankings after 20 years as a professional had affected his form.
 He finished the season ranked 11th, slipping out of the top 10 for the first time in 17 seasons.

-2013–14 season

-Playing with a new cue, Higgins began the 2013–14 season strongly, winning the minor-ranking Bulgarian Open with a 4–1 victory over Neil Robertson in the final, having beaten Shaun Murphy and Ronnie O'Sullivan earlier in the event.
-He reached the final of the season's first major ranking event, the Wuxi Classic, which he lost 7–10 to Robertson.
-He then lost in the early rounds at a number of minor-ranking events.
+Playing with a new cue, he won the minor-ranking 2013 Bulgarian Open with a 4–1 victory over Neil Robertson in the final, having beaten Shaun Murphy and Ronnie O'Sullivan earlier in the event.
+He reached the final of the season's first major ranking event, the 2013 Wuxi Classic, which he lost 7–10 to Robertson.
 He changed his cue again before defending his Shanghai Masters title, but lost 1–5 to Mark Davis in the last 16.
 His Kay Suzanne Memorial Cup title defence ended when he was whitewashed 0–4 by Andrew Higginson in the last 128.
 He lost 2–4 to Ding Junhui in the last 16 of the 2013 Indian Open, and 2–6 to Matthew Stevens in the last 32 of the 2013 International Championship.
-In the invitational Champion of Champions tournament, he lost 3–4 in the first round to Maguire.
+In the invitational 2013 Champion of Champions, he lost 3–4 in the first round to Maguire.

-Higgins switched cues yet again before the 2013 UK Championship, but continued to struggle in his matches, calling his poor form "soul-destroying."
-He lost 3–6 to Maguire in the last 16.
-Referring to Higgins's frequent changes of cue, Joe Johnson alleged in commentary that Higgins was "searching for something that is not there" and "looking for someone or something to blame" for his poor form.
-Higgins retaliated by claiming that players in Johnson's era had struggled to make breaks of 30 or 40 on tables with much larger pockets, and by calling Johnson one of the sport's worst commentators.
+Higgins called his form "soul-destroying" as lost 3–6 to Maguire in the last 16 of the 2013 UK Championship.
+Referring to Higgins' frequent changes of cue, Joe Johnson alleged in commentary that Higgins was "searching for something that is not there" and "looking for someone or something to blame" for his poor form.
+Higgins retaliated by claiming that players in Johnson's era had struggled to make breaks of 30 or 40 on tables with much larger pockets and by calling Johnson one of the sport's worst commentators.
 After the UK Championship, he slipped to number 12 in the world rankings, having failed to progress beyond the last 16 of any tournament since the Wuxi Classic in June.